CareDailyAI/botlab/README.md

 # Bot Lab: Add Thoughts to Things.

-The Bot Lab contains the BotEngine Python framework, enabling developers to explore the creation of new features, agents, and services on top of every internet-connected data source or device.
+The Bot Lab contains the BotEngine Microservices Python framework, enabling developers to explore the creation of new features, agents, and services on top of every internet-connected data source or device.

-These aren't silly chatbots.
 These bots run 24/7 in the background of your life, making products do things the manufacturer never imagined.
 In the same way that mobile app developers can create apps for smartphones, now we can move beyond screens and add features and services to every internet-connected device.

+**You do not need to host your own server to run bot microservices.** We host and run them for you on our servers.
+Of course, you can also run them live on your local computer and watch them execute against real-time data from the real world.

 ## Setup Python